 As we’ve seen time and time again, goaltending is the great equalizer in the Stanley Cup playoffs.
 Coyotes fans know all too well that a team can ride a hot goaltender in the postseason – Mike Smith carried the team to the Western Conference Final in 2012, where they ran into a hotter goaltender in Jonathan Quick of the Los Angeles Kings.

 Rinne slowly ceded more starts to Saros as the season progressed, and, when play was halted, he was firmly entrenched as Nashville’s backup, with just five appearances from Feb.
 1 to March 12.
-He was better in limited action, but it’s unknown at this point if Rinne would start or even appear in a game for Nashville in the playoffs.
+He was better in limited action, and the long layoff may have helped him reset and refresh, but it’s unknown at this point if Rinne would start or even appear in a game for Nashville in the playoffs.

 For Arizona, they boast a healthy Darcy Kuemper and a rested Antti Raanta.
 Kuemper went down with a lower-body injury on Dec.
 19 against the Minnesota Wild, and did not play another game until Feb.
 25. Prior to the injury, the Saskatoon native was in the Vezina Trophy conversation, with a .929 SV% and a 2.17 GAA in the season’s first 25 games.
 He was single-handedly carrying the Coyotes towards the playoffs, but the loss of Kuemper sent the team into a downward spiral that they had yet to recover from when the regular season was canceled.